-The quorum necessary for the transaction of business at a meeting of the PMC shall be five members.
-In the absence of both co-chairs, PMC members will elect a PMC member to act as Chairperson for that meeting.
+In the absence of the PMC Chairperson/s, PMC members will elect a PMC member to act as Chairperson for that meeting.
 A duly convened meeting of the PMC at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the PMC.